 Policies and Criteria for Validation

-Providers are required to submit programme(s) leading to CAS awards, to QQI for validation prior to offering them to learners.
+Providers are required to submit programme(s) leading to CAS awards to QQI for validation prior to offering them to learners.
 Such programmes must be validated by QQI prior to delivery.
-New policies and criteria for validation were established and published in May 2016.
+Providers are asked to familiarise themselves with current QQI policies.

 - Core Policies and Criteria for the Validation by QQI of Programmes of Education and Training (first published in 2016)

-- Policies and Criteria for the validation of programmes leading to Common Awards Systems (CAS) awards
+- Policies and Criteria for the validation of programmes leading to Common Award System (CAS) awards (first

 published in 2016).